 Next Round of Fellowship Applications will commence on 1 December 2019.
 (Applications submission Deadline: 30 January 2020)

 We would like to hear about individuals who, in your judgement, are worthy of becoming Fellows of the BBA.
-You can also make a self-nomination; however, you must be an existing member of the BBA.
 If you wish to nominate an individual who meets the eligibility criteria as outlined above, please send your nominations FAO 'Fellowship Committee' of the BBA, at .
 You must include a letter of support (no more than 500 words) outlining how the nominee fulfils the essential eligibility criteria and also include any other supporting information.

 All nominations must be received by no later than 30 January 2020.
-The Fellowship Committee will evaluate all applications and successful applicants will be notified via email w/c 2nd week of Febraury 2020.
+The Fellowship Committee will evaluate all applications and successful applicants will be notified via email w/c 2nd week of February 2020.